nicklutsko/nicklutsko.github.io/_posts/2016-09-04-Relative_Humidity.md

 <p>One way of explaining this is that, assuming entrainment and detrainment are fixed, the relative humidity is just a function of temperature.
 Increasing the surface temperature then "exposes" more of the high temperature part of the temperature-RH curve.
 Since the curve is relatively flat near 300K, relative humidity doesn't change much near the surface, while the minimum relative humidity will just move higher up in the atmosphere, though its value will stay constant.</p>

-<h2>Caveat: Entrainment and Detrainment Rates</h2>
+<h2>Entrainment and Detrainment Rates</h2>

-<p>There are a lot of really neat ideas in this paper, but the big open questions are entrainment and detrainment.
-We don't really have first-principle explanations for these, except in the anvil, so we have to rely on estimates and we also have to assume that they are relatively unchanged under global warming.
+<p>There are a lot of really neat ideas in this paper, but the big open questions are the entrainment and detrainment rates.
+We don't really have first-principle explanations for these, so we have to rely on observational/modelling estimates, and we also have to assume that they are relatively unchanged under global warming.
 This seems to be one of the main outstanding issues in convection, and there don't seem to be obvious ways of developing deeper theories for them.
 Maybe "emergent constraint"-type thinking would be useful?</p>